nottrobin/maas-docs/en/manage-cli-images.md

 Although multiple boot sources may be listed, MAAS can only practically work with a single boot source.
 [/note]

-## Select images
+<h2 id="heading--select-images">Select images</h2>

 Use the `boot-source-selections` command to select images from a boot source.
-After selecting new images, you will need to [import](#import-newly-selected-images) them.
+After selecting new images, you will need to [import](#heading--import-newly-selected-images) them.

 ``` bash
 maas $PROFILE boot-source-selections create $SOURCE_ID \